-When families file for federal financial aid, they will complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is required at colleges to determine eligibility for federal grants, loans, and work-study programs.
-Some colleges use an alternate or institutional method for determining need and help them award non-federal aid (over $9 billion in grants is available).
-They will turn to the CSS Profile application administered by the College Board for this purpose.
+When families file for federal financial aid, they will complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal and state grants, loans, and work-study programs.
+The majority of schools use the Federal Method to determine aid eligibility and only require the FAFSA.
+Some colleges use the institutional method for determining need and help them award non-federal aid (over $10 billion in grants is available).
+They will require you to file the CSS Profile application administered by the College Board for this purpose, in addition to the FAFSA.

 Here are 9 things you should know about the CSS Profile:

-1. As we noted above, almost 400 colleges require the CSS Profile.
+1. As we noted above, around 300 colleges require the CSS Profile.

 When researching colleges make note if your desired school is one of them.
 Here’s a listing.